georgesung/vehicle_detection_hog_svm/README.md

 After the above, I normalize the features by using scikit-learn's StandardScaler (see lines 34 and 36 in 'train.py').

 Using a train/test split of 95/5, I trained the SVM, and saved the final trained model to 'model.p'.
 I did not find the final test accuracy to be a good proxy of how well the vehicle detector performed, and I was getting 95%+ test accuracy in all of my parameter tuning experiments.
+Since I didn't find the test accuracy to be very useful, I used a very small percentage of the training data for my test set, 5%.
+Originally I used 20% of the data for the test set.

 ### Sliding window search
 I implemented a basic sliding window search to detect areas in the image/video where a vehicle is likely present.
 A window size of 96x96 pixels worked well for the scale of vehicles present in the project video, so I only used this window size for this project.
 A potential enhancement is to use multiple window sizes across different areas of the image, e.g. smaller window sizes for areas closer to the horizon.